What is an idler roller

 The included angle of V return idler is usually 10° or 15°.

-Contact us for information on idler dimensions, suppliers and manufacturers and prices.
+Contact us for information on idler roller dimensions, conveyor idler specifications, conveyor idlers catalogue and price.